commercialhaskell/stack/doc/GUIDE.md

 The `app/Main.hs`, `src/Lib.hs`, and `test/Spec.hs` files are all Haskell source files that compose the actual functionality of our project (we won't dwell on them here).
-The LICENSE file has no impact on the build, but is there for informational/legal purposes only.
-The files of interest here are Setup.hs, helloworld.cabal, and stack.yaml.
+The `LICENSE` file has no impact on the build, but is there for informational/legal purposes only.
+The files of interest here are `Setup.hs`, `helloworld.cabal`, and `stack.yaml`.

-The Setup.hs file is a component of the Cabal build system which stack uses.
+The `Setup.hs` file is a component of the Cabal build system which stack uses.
 It's technically not needed by stack, but it is still considered good practice in the Haskell world to include it.
 The file we're using is straight
 boilerplate: